microsoft/app-innovation-workshop/README.md

 You can find a walkthrough guide for the project that outlines how you too can build and deploy your own version of the app and backend services.

+> **Hint:** We highly recommend you setup and configure your system *before* attending one of the guided sessions.
+Although we’ve allowed an hour in the morning to assist in trouble shooting configurations, we won’t have time to do a fresh installation.

 ### [1.
 Setup](Walkthrough%20Guide/01%20Setup/)
 ### [2.
 Architecture Options](Walkthrough%20Guide/02%20Architecture%20Options)
 ### [3.
 Web API & App Services](Walkthrough%20Guide/03%20Web%20API)